AI ethics champion Margaret Mitchell on self-regulation and ‘foresight’

 Google, which releases all manner of AI-powered tools and features — from facial recognition for photo organization to smart replies for YouTube comments — has had to address growing societal concerns around AI.
 Although it has been embroiled in ethics controversies of late, in 2018 the company unveiled seven principles to guide its approach to AI development.
 And with more proposed AI regulations emerging to address the perceived threats posed by intelligent machines, it makes sense for big companies to proactively embed ethics into their AI product development ethos before external forces interfere.
 Just yesterday, the U.S. House Judiciary Committee held a hearing on facial recognition technology that included a look at the proposed Biometric Technology Moratorium Act, which seeks to ban government use of biometric technology in law enforcement.

 “I came to a point in my career at Google where I realized that as we moved closer to dealing with regulation externally, we were really well-positioned to do self-regulation internally and really meet external regulation with nitty-gritty details of what it actually meant to do these higher-level goals that regulation put forward,” Mitchell explained.
 “And that’s in the benefit of the company because you don’t want regulation to be disconnected from technology in a way that [rules] stymie innovation or they end up creating the opposite of what they’re trying to get at.
-So it really seemed like a unique opportunity to work within the company, figuring out basics of what it meant to do something like self-regulation.”
+So it really seemed like a unique opportunity to work within the company, figuring out the basics of what it meant to do something like self-regulation.”

 An AI ethics practitioner might find it easier to influence product design if they are deeply embedded inside the company.
-But there are clear tensions at play here if — for example — an employee’s recommendations are seen as a threat to the company’s bottom line.
+But there are clear tensions at play if — for example — an employee’s recommendations are seen as a threat to the company’s bottom line.

 “I came into Google really wanting to work on hard problems, and this is definitely a hard problem, in part because it can push against the idea of making profit, for example,” Mitchell said.
 “And so that creates a natural tension, [but] at the same time it’s possible to do really meaningful research on AI ethics when you can be there in the company, understanding the ins and outs of how products are created.
 If you ever want to create some sort of auditing procedure, then really understanding — from end to end — how machine learning systems are built is really important.”

-But as Mitchell and Gebru’s respective dismissals demonstrate, individuals working to reduce bias and help AI system designers embed ethics into their creations face an uphill battle.
+But as Mitchell and Gebru’s respective dismissals demonstrate, individuals working to reduce bias and help AI system designers embed ethics into their creations often face an uphill battle.

 “I think [the firing] points to a lot about diversity and inclusion actually,” Mitchell said.
 “I try and tell people that if you want to include, don’t exclude.
 And here you have a very prime example of exclusion, and a certain amount of immaturity I would say, that speaks to a culture that really isn’t embracing the ideas of people who are not as similar to everyone else.
 I think it’s always an issue that one is concerned about if you have marginalized characteristics, if you’ve experienced the experiences of women in tech.
 But I think that it really came to bite me when I was fired, just how much of an outsider I was treated as, and I don’t think it would have been like that if I was part of the game in the same way that a lot of my male colleagues were.”